 The leverage achieved for investment purposes in the Sub-Fund through the use of derivative financial instruments is calculated using the notional approach.
-The average leverage achieved over the course of the year is expected not to exceed 700% of the net assets of the Sub-Fund.
+The average leverage achieved over the course of the year is expected not to exceed 150% of the net assets of the Sub-Fund.
 However, the actual leverage achieved on average may be above or below this value.
+Also, it is to be noted that the levels of leverage might vary quite significantly over time depending on market environment, where the Investment Manager may decide to increase the Sub-Fund's use of derivatives either to hedge market risks or benefit from investment opportunities.
 Although this value must be stated, it does not permit any meaningful inference to be drawn as to the risk generated by the leverage.

-The Sub-Fund may, in accordance with its investment policy, invest in multiple asset classes with different risk pro-
+The Sub-Fund may, in accordance with its investment policy, invest in multiple asset classes with different risk pro-files.
+Even investments in asset classes with low risk profiles may be leveraged in such a way that the outcome is a heightened risk profile.